John Lujan

-John Lujan III (born June 7, 1962) is a firefighter and former Bexar County sheriff’s deputy, who serves as a Republican member of the Texas House of Representatives for District 118 in San Antonio.
+John Lujan III (born June 7, 1962) is a former firefighter and Bexar County sheriff's deputy, who serves as a Republican member of the Texas House of Representatives for District 118 in San Antonio.

 2016 special election for District 118

-He won a special election held on January 26, 2016, to represent District 118, which encompasses part of Bexar County.
+Lujan won a special election held on January 26, 2016, to represent District 118, which encompasses part of Bexar County.
 The position opened with the resignation of Democrat Joe Farias.
 In the November 2016 general election, he ran for election to a full term but was defeated by the Democrat Tomas Uresti.
 Lujan's term ended on January 9, 2017.